 WHAT YOU’LL NEED TO LIGHT UP YOUR SHIPPING CONTAINER HIGH UP

-With our Double Domino flood light kit, you’ll have almost everything you need to secure your flood light and pole to a shipping container.
-All you’ll need extra is a scaffold tube at the length you require (as well as the shipping container and flood light of course) and unlike other options on the market the scaffold pole is securely attached to the container, unable to rotate or be lifted up (in high winds, for instance).
+With our full height floodlight kit, you’ll have almost everything you need to secure your floodlight and pole to a shipping container.
+All you’ll need extra is a scaffold tube at the length you require (as well as the shipping container and floodlight of course) and unlike other options on the market the scaffold pole is securely attached to the container, unable to rotate or be lifted up (in high winds, for instance).

-Inside the kit you’ll find two Domino Clamps, a pair of Interclamp palm railing tube clamps, with one bored through, bolts and washers, and a universal Flood light bracket.
+Inside the kit you’ll find two Domino Clamps, a pair of Interclamp vertical tube clamps (also known as palm railing tube clamps), with one bored through, bolts and washers, and a universal Floodlight bracket.

 HOW TO PUT IT TOGETHER